 Yes, absolutely.
 Use whichever type of yeast that you prefer or that you already have on hand.
 Active dry yeast and instant yeast are interchangeable.
 My recipe calls for 1 tablespoon of either.
 I ALWAYS proof it to make sure that it is active and alive.
 This just means that I create the starter (milk, yeast, sugar, and flour) and set it aside for around 8 minutes.
 As soon as a cloud forms on top that’s how I know that the yeast is alive and well and will help my dough rise.

-If a puffy cloud does not form on top do not even bother with the recipe.
+If a puffy cloud does not form on top, do not even bother with the recipe.
 Get a new container of yeast and start over.
 Otherwise, the dough will not rise.
-And, we will cover that problem below.
+We will cover that problem below.

 As for using fresh yeast as a substitute for the dry yeast: